Winter Slip and Fall Prevention Program

 Drainage: Keep storm drains free and flowing to prevent ponding.
 Divert gutters that empty onto walkways.
 Repair or regrade low spots along walking surfaces that collect water.

 Snow and ice management supplies and equipment: Service snow blowers and snowplows so they are ready when needed.
-Consider a power brush for snow removal; they typically leave a cleaner (and safer) walking surface.
+Consider a power brush for moving snow; they typically leave a cleaner (and safer) walking surface.

 During a Winter Weather Event

-- Remember that the most effective snow/ice removal strategy is to start with mechanical removal followed by ice melt and abrasives as necessary.
-Applying liquid brine before the storm hits can help prevent ice and snow from bonding to the pavement, allowing for easier removal.
+- Remember that the most effective snow/ice maintenance strategy is to start with mechanical blowing or pushing followed by ice melt and abrasives as necessary.
+Applying liquid brine before the storm hits can help prevent ice and snow from bonding to the pavement, allowing for easier management.

 - Make every effort to clear walkways and parking lots before employees and visitors/customers arrive.
 Wear slip-resistant footwear and use ice cleats, if conditions warrant.